2025 RAD visitors stop at Fort McCoy Commemorative Area; review Army history, heritage

 |0

-This work, 2025 RAD visitors stop at Fort McCoy Commemorative Area; review Army history, heritage [Image 11 of 11], by Scott Sturkol, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 2025 RAD visitors stop at Fort McCoy Commemorative Area; review Army history, heritage, by Scott Sturkol, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-2025 RAD visitors stop at Fort McCoy Commemorative Area; review Army history, heritage